|

 -

-- This festival celebrates the warrior aspect of the God and
+- This festival celebrates the warrior aspect of

-seeding and preparation for the remainder of the year.
+preparation for the remainder of the year.

 -

-- The season is celebrated by blessing seeds for future plantings.
+- The season is celebrated by blessing seeds for

-The "Easter Bunny" and "Easter Baskets" are
+talismans.
+The "Easter Bunny" and "Easter Baskets" are both variations

-both variations of this Pagan festival.
-The Bunny represents
+of this Pagan festival.
+The Bunny represents abundance of planting yet

-abundance of planting yet to come and the baskets are used to
+to come and the baskets are used to gather the new spring flowers,

-After all, blossoms are a culmination of combining masculine
+another representation of fertility.
+After all, blossoms are a

-pollen with feminine pollen.
-What a better representation of
+culmination of combining masculine pollen with feminine pollen.
+What a

 -

-- The season is also represented by light green, lemon yellow
+- The season is also represented by light green,

+flowers.
 Twisted bread and sweet cakes are prepared and served at dusk

 to represent the abundance of planting for the new harvest.

-- 4. Bealtaine May 1st or
+- 4. Bealtaine

 - American traditions ~ Beltane or Beltaine